Safety Fact Sheet

 Significant Adverse Event Management

-- Root Cause Analysis is a method used to arrive, discover, and understand why problem occurred and develop a solution to prevent future problems from reoccurring.
+- Root Cause Analysis: A method used to identify and understand why a problem occurred and develop a solution to prevent future occurrences.

 Safety Risks Unique to In-Center Sleep Testing